Home | Browse Topics | Health & disability | Disability rights | Your rights to state-funded education

 Your rights to state-funded education

-The Education Act says that disabled students have the same rights as any students to state education.
-It also allows children and young people who require “special education” to stay at school until they’re 21.
+The Education Act says that disabled students (including those who have learning support needs) have the same rights as any students to state education.
+It also allows children and young people who require learning support (sometimes called “special education”) to stay at school until they’re 21.

 In New Zealand at the moment the law on disability discrimination in the public education system is messy.
 There are two main laws that are relevant here:

-• Our education laws (the Education and Training Act 2020) include a statement of the right of disabled people (those with “special educational needs”) to equal access to state education but the courts have said you can’t go to them to enforce this right.
+• Under the Education and Training Act 2020, disabled people (including people with “special educational needs”) have a right to equal access to state education.
+But in a case from 2003 that considered similar rights under the previous law in force, the courts said you can’t go to them to enforce this right.

 We explain those two areas of the law below, for people who want to use the courts to get better access to education.

-Enforcing your rights to public education under New Zealand’s Education and Training Act: The law is messy
+Enforcing your rights to public education under New Zealand’s Education and Training Act: The law is complicated

 Education and Training Act 2020, ss 33, 34 Case: Attorney-General v Daniels [2003] 2 NZLR 742 (CA)

-But the Court of Appeal said in 2003 that the right to enrol and receive education (as it was stated in the old Education Act) isn’t one that you can take to court to get enforced.
-The rights in the Act are just there to guide the government.
+But the Court of Appeal said in 2003 that the general right to enrol and receive education (as stated in the old Education Act) isn’t one that you can directly take to court to get enforced.
+This right is there to guide the government.

 Prospects for challenging the courts’ current approach to education law